August-Schell/bricata_app_for_splunk/README.md

 | Creates an index         | false                                          |
 | Implements summarization | Currently, the app does not generate summaries |

-Dashboards and reports on Bricata Metadata and alerts in Splunk.
+Dashboards  on Bricata Metadata and alerts in Splunk.

 ## Scripts and binaries